DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

 These powers don't necessarily fit into any specific elemental category.
 Instead, they focus more on using pure energy to inflict damage to foes.

 ### Secondary - Crystal Barrage
-- You've already made an asset for this one
 - The player summons an array of crystals in front of them
 - When the player fires the crystals, they all converge on a single point, dealing massive damage to the one enemy hit.